kyriosaa/portfolio/content/jobs/GIS/index.md

 ---

 - Taught AP Computer Science A & P curriculum at Grace International School, focusing on Java & JavaScript programming, algorithms, data structures, and object-oriented design.
-- Designed and delivered lectures, coding exercises, and assessments aligned with College Board standards.
+- Helped students through lectures and coding exercises that are aligned with College Board standards.